 But what can you do about poor office lighting you have no control over?
 The good news is you have a few options.
 Consider adding light to help make up for the deficits of the office lighting.
 A good quality incandescent or halogen bulb facing down over your work space will mix with your office lighting to effectively fill in any gaps that may exist with respect to color and even flicker.
 It’s not a perfect solution, but it’s likely to help.
 You’ll need to choose the brightness of this light to compliment the existing office lighting.

 Other options for difficult office environments is to soften the light reaching your eyes by way of specialized colored glasses.
-Colored glasses won’t solve problems with flicker if flicker is present, but it will alter the color characteristics enough to probably provide some relief.
+Colored glasses won’t solve problems with flicker if flicker is present, but it will alter the color characteristics enough to perhaps provide some relief.
 You don’t need to jump straight to buying expensive glasses, either.
 Your local hardware store sells construction safety glasses in yellow, orange and other colors, for only a few dollars.
-Start there and experiment with what you find helpful before working your way up to the more expensive varieties sold online and through optometrists.
+Start there and experiment with what you find helpful before graduating to more expensive glasses sold online and through optometrists.
 Whatever you choose ensure they are large enough to provide good coverage around your eyes for not only light in front of you, but also covering the entirety of your field of view.

 Darker is not always better.
 Studies have shown that low levels of light impair cognition and interfere with melatonin production necessary for healthy sleep cycles.
 Instead, allow in as much light into your work space as you can comfortably tolerate.
 Find that balance between brightness, symptoms and productivity.
 The amount of light each person can tolerate is different, and it may further depend on the visual tasks being performed.
 Not only does the presence of light help with cognition and melatonin regulation, but it also results in your pupils narrowing, the importance of which we will get to in a moment.